wewade/prep-js-objects/README.md

  The function will return the first parameter.

-Finally, invoke your new function while passing in the `plainPerson` object and additional agrument values, then store the return value.
+Finally, invoke your new function while passing in the `plainPerson` object and additional agrument values, then store the return value in a variable named `completePerson`.
 Use `console.log` three times to print the entire object, just the value at `name`, and just the value at `age`.

 ## Display values of objects that are inside an array
 Declare a new variable named `arrayOfObjects` and set it to be [this array of objects](https://gist.github.com/sgnl/958adf99007329d2e4ff).

 Declare a new function named `printProcessedOrders`and set one parameter called `orders`.
-Within this function you will use `console.log` to print order details to the page.
+Within this function you will return a string that prints the order details to the page in the following format.

 Example output:
 ```